rohandt0002/J0123P3-Build/README.md

 # Routes and Endpoints

 ## /users
-POST: Create a new user
+POST: Creating a new user
-GET: Get all the user info here
+GET: Get all the users

 ## /users/{id}
-GET: Get a user by id
+GET: Get user by id
-PUT: Update a user by their ID
+PUT: Updating a user by their ID
 DELETE: Delete a user by id (chk if he/she still have an issued book) && (is there any fine to paid)

 ## /users/subscription-details/{id}